dha-stix/quotweet/README.md

-## Invoicer
+## Quotweet

-a web application that allows you to view and share quotes on Twitter with just one click.
+A web application that allows you to view and share quotes on Twitter with just one click.

 ### Live URL: http://quotweet.vercel.app/